Yayoi Kusama

 New York, NY

-Judd Foundation is pleased to present an exhibition of four paintings by Yayoi Kusama on the ground floor of 101 Spring Street in New York.
-The installation will open to the public on Saturday, September 23, 2017.
+Judd Foundation presents an exhibition of four paintings by Yayoi Kusama on the ground floor of 101 Spring Street in New York.
 Curated by Flavin Judd, the exhibition at 101 Spring Street includes recent and new works from the artist’s ongoing Infinity Net series.

 Donald Judd was a friend of Kusama’s and an advocate of her early Infinity Net series, writing as an art critic for ARTnews, “Yayoi Kusama is an original painter.
 The five white, very large paintings [presented at the artist-run Brata Gallery in 1959] are strong, advanced in concept and realized.”
 The artists lived in the same building on 19th Street in New York in the early 1960s, where Kusama constructed her first sculptural installations at the same time that Judd constructed his.
 Judd later wrote a letter of support on behalf of Kusama for the United States Immigration and Naturalization Service.
 In the letter he discusses the exhibition of Infinity Net paintings: